-Dave Henderson , associate professor of accounting at the University of Mary Washington, teaches principles of accounting, managerial accounting, accounting for decision making and control, and accounting information systems (AIS).
+As an associate professor of accounting at the University of Mary Washington, Dr. Henderson teaches principles of accounting, managerial accounting, accounting for decision making and control, accounting information systems (AIS), and the Business of Soccer.
+Dr. Henderson’s research interests focus on accounting information systems technology adoption, issues surrounding AIS education, as well as performance measurement.
 He has accumulated almost 20 years of experience in the information technology and accounting fields in various roles, including AIS academic, financial analyst, financial systems developer and project manager.

 Areas of Expertise (10)